gvSIGAssociation/gvnix/readme.txt

    roo/shell/src/main/java/org/springframework/roo/shell/AbstractShell.java

 * Update and commit the appropriate Roo version (tag or head) with git and set this Roo version reference into gvNIX parent pom.xml.

+* Update and commit the appropriate Roo and gvNIX versions (GVNIX_VERSION and ROO_VERSION) at build.sh file.

+* Update and commit the appropriate gvNIX version in docbook documentacion at src/site/docbook

 * Create the tag for the gvNIX version we want to build using the following command::